Forever with You

 Forever with You is the tenth and final studio album by American soul singer-songwriter Phyllis Hyman.
 It was released by Volcano Records on July 28, 1998.
-The album was released three years after Hyman's death and contains twelve previously unreleased songs that were recorded between 1985 and 1995 during her time on the Philadelphia International Records label.
+The album was released three years after Hyman's suicide and contains twelve previously unreleased songs that were recorded between 1985 and 1995 during her time on the Philadelphia International Records label.
 The album charted on the Billboard Top R&B Albums chart at No. 66 in 1998.